TheoryOfNekomata/wwwjdic-rest-api/README.md

 # wwwjdic-rest-api
 A REST API to complement with Jim Breen's KANJIDIC data (and others).

+## Why I Did This
+I'm trying to build apps and services that make use of KANJIDIC/EDICT data.
+Instead of bundling it to the apps, I'd rather make a centralized data repository--a server that has the ability to retrieve WWWJDIC data, and process it in order to deliver data asynchronously to its clients.

 ## Platforms
 - [NodeJS](https://nodejs.org) (using `v.0.12.7` on development)
 - [Express](http://expressjs.com) `v.4.13.1`